zearp/OptiHack/README.md

 If you have any issues where the machine wakes up after falling asleep run ```log show --style syslog | fgrep "[powerd:sleepWake]"``` in a Terminal and find the wake reason(s).
 If it says something about EHCx/XHCx then there's a usb hub or disk that acts as hub.
 If it says something about HID it means it got woken up by mouse or keyboard event.
 There can also be another reason, find it in the log and try to fix it.
 It's part of the fun!

+If your logs show something like ```DarkWake from Normal Sleep [CDNPB] : due to RTC/Maintenance``` it means Power Nap is enabled.
+These are scheduled wake-ups to make a backup or check mail.
+Disable Power Nap to get rid of them.

 When I was testing native hibernation with [HibernationFixup](https://github.com/acidanthera/HibernationFixup) the sleep logs were very helpful.
 They changed from ```Wake from Normal Sleep``` to ```Wake from Hibernate``` which would imply hibernation is working.
 Which is good because when set to mode ```25``` it writes the contents of the memory to disk instead of leaving it in there.
 Which means in case of a power outage you don't lose the contents of the memory.
 Waking up may become a bit slower though.

 The ```pmset``` settings after install are: